ssantoshp/TheSuperSiliconValleyMap/README.md

 # Add companies and startups to the map 🚀

 - go to [script.js](https://github.com/ssantoshp/TheSuperSiliconValleyMap/blob/main/script.js)
-- add a new company by adding their logo and their coordinates (you can use google map to get them).
+- add a new company by adding their logo and their coordinates (you can use [google maps](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en&oco=0) to get them).
 The code you add to script.js should look like that :
 ```
-code
+      [
+			'Pinterest', #name of the company
+			37.77788300973486, #latitude
+            -122.39690640178195, #longitude
+			'assets/pin.png', #logo of the company
+			70, #size of the picture
+			50, #size of the picture
+         ],
 ```
 - submit the pull requests